thon94/academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student in the Big Data Analytics Laboratory at NJIT.
 My research interests include database management for machine learning, reinforcement learning, large language models, and computer vision.
-I used to work with federated learning in the past and have publications in that field.
+I used to work with federated learning in the past and also have publications in that field.
 {style="text-align: justify;"}